shashankrai27/git-practice/README.md

 # git remote -v : Verbose
 # git push -u <remote> <branch> : push a <branch> to <remote> repo
 # git merge : merge changes from different branches
+# git merge <branch> : merge changes from <branch> into master

 ## Merging
 Merging means to bring the changes from one branch into another.